TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/models/cotx/x1/_index.md

 ---
 title: COTX X1
+vendor: COTX
+description: "COTX X1 is a standard LoRaWAN® indoor gateway.
+It is easy to install and deploy, highly compatible and has a user-friendly interface.
+COTX offers rich software tools, powerful back office management and technical support."
 aliases: [/gateways/cotx/x1]
+image: [./X1_1.png]
 ---

 COTX X1 is a standard LoRaWAN® indoor gateway.
 It is easy to install and deploy, highly compatible and has a user-friendly interface.
 COTX offers rich software tools, powerful back office management and technical support.